LOGGERHEAD KINGBIRD: LORD OF THE FLIES

-Abaco is home to 4 main so-called tyrant flycatchers (Tyrannidae): the loggerhead kingbird, the gray kingbird, the La Sagra’s flycatcher and the Cuban pewee.
-All are common permanent residents except the gray kingbird, which is a summer resident only.
+Four principal so-called ‘tyrant flycatchers’ (Tyrannidae) are found on Abaco: the loggerhead kingbird, the gray kingbird, the La Sagra’s flycatcher and the Cuban pewee.
+These are common permanent residents, except for the gray kingbird which is a summer resident only.
 Several other flycatcher species are found on Abaco, but they are very uncommon winter residents, rare transients, or vagrants.